A Platform for SDR Development

 December 2025

-R4W (Rust for Waveforms) is an open platform for developing, testing, and deploying Software Defined Radio waveforms in Rust.
+R4W (Rust for Waveforms) is a platform for developing, testing, and deploying Software Defined Radio waveforms in Rust.

 Enable engineers to build secure, high-performance SDR systems with modern tooling.